scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Users also frequently work with multiple jobs at once in a consistent manner.
 Though the signac package has methods like ``Project.groupby``, which can generate subsets of the project that are grouped by a state point key, there has been no similar feature in signac-flow to allow operations to act on multiple jobs.
-The concept of _aggregation_ provides a straightforward way for users to write and submit operations that act on arbitrary subsets of a signac data space.
+The concept of _aggregation_ provides a straightforward way for users to write and submit operations that act on arbitrary subsets of jobs in a signac data space.
-Just as groups act as an abstraction over operations, aggregation can be viewed as an abstraction over jobs.
+Just as the groups feature acts as an abstraction over operations, aggregation can be viewed as an abstraction over jobs.
-The operation syntax changes from `def my_operation(job):` to `def my_operation(*jobs):`, using Python's argument unpacking syntax to support user input of one or more job instances (keeping backwards compatibility).
+The operation syntax changes from `def my_operation(job):` to `def my_operation(*jobs):`, using Python's argument unpacking syntax to support user input of one or more job instances while maintaining backwards compatibility.
 Decorators are used to define aggregation behavior, encompassed in the ``aggregator`` decorator for single operations and in the argument ``aggregator_function`` to ``FlowProject.make_group`` for groups of operations.

 .. code-block:: python